 Can foreigners buy property in Canada?
 Absolutely, yes.
-Canada’s real estate market is open to just about anyone living beyond the country’s borders.
+Canada’s real estate market is open to just about anyone living beyond the country’s borders, including Canadian citizen and non-citizen alike.
 That includes expats, investors, anyone from abroad who’s planning to live in the country for the long-term—you name it.

-Not sure if you are a nonresident?
-Here’s how Canadian law defines this:
+Not sure if you are considered a non-resident?
+Here’s how Canadian law defines those who aren’t residents of Canada:

 - Anyone who routinely, normally, or customarily lives in another country and isn’t considered a resident of Canada